conan-io/docs/reference/commands/consumer/install.rst

                             binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always
                             these packages from source, but never build the others.
-Allows multiple --build parameters. 'pattern'
+Allows multiple --build parameters. "pattern"
                             is a fnmatch file pattern of a package name.
 Default
-                            behavior: If you don't specify anything, it will be similar to --build=never, but package recipes can override it and decide to build with "build_policy"
+                            behavior: If you dont specify anything, it will be similar to --build=never, but package recipes can override it and decide to build with "build_policy"